-Ash Wednesday is an appropriate time to reflect on the sins of the church and state against queer people, including the execution of thousands for homosexuality over the past 1,000 years.
+Christians traditionally put ashes on their foreheads as a sign of repentance on Ash Wednesday.
+It is an appropriate time to reflect on the sins of the church and state against queer people, including the burning of “sodomites” and thousands of executions for homosexuality over the past 800 years.

-For the first 1,000 years of church history, Christianity was relatively tolerant of homoerotic relationships.
-Then came campaigns against heresy, which often used the terms “heresy” and “sodomy” interchangeably.
-Then hostility began to be directed specifically at same-sex erotic behavior.
-Weldon locates the fateful period when the atrocities began in a well researched overview titled “Lest We Forget: The Ashes of Our Martyrs”:
+Then came campaigns of terror that started to use the terms “heresy” and “sodomy” interchangeably.
+Eventually hostility began to be directed at same-sex erotic behavior in particular.
+Terence Weldon of Queering the Church discusses the fateful period when the atrocities began in a well researched overview titled “Lest We Forget: The Ashes of Our Martyrs”:

 In 1120, the Church Council of Nablus specified burning at the stake for homosexual acts.
 Although this penalty may not immediately have been applied, other harsh condemnations followed rapidly.
 In 1212, the death penalty for sodomy was specified in in France.
 Before long the execution of supposed “sodomites”, often by burning at the stake, but also by other harsh means, had become regular practice in many areas.